wp-plugins/knews/readme.txt

 10. The Officina Template.

 == Changelog ==

+= 1.6.3 =
+* AUTOMATED NEWSLETTERS & AUTORESPONDERS NEW FEATURES
+- Autoresponders can be filtered by user language
+- Extra info added in the list
+- Emails at once added on manual submision
+* Bug solved: some autoresponders never was sent to some users
+* Support for new Polylang versions
+* Solved a qTranslate issue in automated newsletters

 = 1.6.2 =
 * Complaint with the new WP 3.9 WPDB extra layer for PHP 5.5+ (Warning: mysql_real_escape_string()... messages)